kpmort97/GitHub-Tutorial-Obs-Ops/README.md

 (4)  Create a pull request.
 Make sure to add a description and kpmort97 as a reviewer.

+(5)  Once Pull Request is approved, check to make sure your branch is up to date (you may see an update branch button).
+If it is not by rebasing IN TERMINAL.

-(5)  Once Pull Request is approved, merge the file into the main repository.
+(6)  Squash multiple commits (if available) and merge the files into the main repository.